• Call to Order: 0800 098 8877

 Potatoes

 Plant potatoes in large buckets or thick plastic grow sacks.
 If they are started in January, they will be ready to harvest in March.
-A crop started in February can stay in any Elite or Halls greenhouse to maturity as well.
+A crop started in February can stay in any Elite or Vitavia greenhouse to maturity as well.
 Or, if the climate is amenable, they can be moved outside and be ready to harvest at the end of April.
 Potatoes are susceptible to frost so if the weather is very cold, add some heat to your greenhouse or cover the plants to keep them warm.

 Carrots